caiks/TBOT03/README.md

 else if goal slice choose action by neighbourhood or turn by neighbourhood if blocked

 else choose randomly or by turn bias if blocked

+if no least neighbours, choose random, ignoring ahead if blocked, case where goal is neighbour, case of one or no neighbours, choose nearest of same max size slice goals

 TBOT03 with max slice we are seeing big gryrations in the modelling rate.
 Initially we pick off the highest alignments but then end up accidentally boosting slices with low alignments, because their sizes are higher than the recently modelled.
 TBOT03 instead of max size, choose max size/parent-size, ie most diagonalised.
 Conversely for disinterest choose most off-diagonal ie min size/parent-size.
 If cannot find any of sufficient fraction in interest mode, flip to disinterest mode, until cannot find any with small enough fractions and then flip back